WUSTL-CSE222-FS18/studio-00-cobydrexler/README.md

-Wifi Connection/Bluetooth | Item works anywhere with Wifi Sensory Capabilities | Item is able to take in sensory information about the physical world Information Communication | Information gathered by the item can be accessed from  other devices Data Analysis | Item can listen to other items' instructions and adjust its behavior accordingly
+Wifi Connection/Bluetooth | Item works anywhere with Wifi Sensory Capabilities | Item is able to take in sensory information about the physical world Information Communication | Information gathered by the item can be accessed from  other devices Data Analysis | Data can be analyzed to accomplish something

 Search for some additional IoT examples at other sites and find two examples that you find interesting.